 Any letters/supporting documents should also be submitted to the Admissions Authority.
-Applications and any letters/supporting documents received by the School Admissions Team at its office in Castlewood, Tickenham Road, Clevedon may also be accepted.

 Whilst it is not the responsibility of other offices/schools, the Admissions Authority will use discretion and may accept applications/documents received by other Councils, Schools or other Council offices that are passed to the School Admissions Team.
 They will be accepted as on time if North Somerset Council feels they may have been submitted by the closing time and date.